Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

 Please note that the order of the modules in the list will be taken into account when electing the push service to be used on a device: if both services are available and working then the Catapush SDK will pick the first in the list.

 <br/><br/>

+## Migration from Catapush 12.1.x

+You won't need to update your previous Catapush 12.1.x integration in order to use Catapush 13.0.x.
+You simply need to set the Catapush SDK dependencies to the latest 13.0.x version in your app's `build.gradle` script.

+However, before proceeding, make sure to set your app's target SDK version to 33 in your app's `build.gradle` script.

+Next, update your app's UI/UX to request the new `android.permission.POST_NOTIFICATIONS` permission on devices running Android 13+.
+This permission is required for the Catapush SDK to display received messages in the device's status bar.
+For more details, refer to the official [Notification runtime permission](https://developer.android.com/develop/ui/views/notifications/notification-permission) documentation.

 ## Migration from Catapush 12.0.x